Menu Close

 Repertoire Guidelines

 • Participants are expected to play a minimum of two contrasting pieces in each solo class.
-Exceptions: one piece is allowed (but not limited to) in Piano Duets, Family Duets and Piano Miscellaneous classes.
-Participants in Concerto class are expected to play one selection only.
-Contrasting pieces would ensure that the pieces are in different time periods, styles, tempo and composers.
+Exceptions: a single piece is allowed in Duets, Family Duets and Miscellaneous classes, and participants in Concerto classes are expected to play one selection only.
+Contrasting pieces would ensure that the pieces are in different time periods, styles, tempi and composers.
 It is always safer to choose pieces from the different RCM or CC time periods (i.e. choose two pieces from different time periods and/or styles).
-Participants should follow the time limits, indicated under Classes.

 • The level of graded classes should correspond to the levels of the Royal Conservatory of Music Toronto, Conservatory Canada or any other officially recognized Canadian syllabus.
 Chosen repertoire does not have to be from a syllabus, but has to be of the approximate difficulty of the chosen grade.